iu-parfunc/lvars/redex/README.md

 Section 3 of the technical report ["A Lattice-Theoretical Approach to Deterministic Parallelism with Shared State"][lambdaLVar-TR] presents the syntax and semantics of lambdaLVar.
-The code in this directory is a PLT Redex model of the semantics given in the TR.
+The code in the `lambdaLVar` directory is a PLT Redex model of the semantics given in the TR.

 ### Modeling lattice parameterization in Redex